-This article explains how to assess land and provdes the five big-ticket items to check before making an offer.
-Check them before falling in love with the stone benchtops and stainless steel appliances.
+This article explains how to assess land and provdes the six big-ticket items to check before making an offer.
+Check them before falling in love with the stone benchtops and stainless-steel appliances.

 Compared to retaining walls and site works, cosmetic renovations are cheap!

 Land area and zoning are two factors rolled into one.
 But, combined, they have a massive effect on value.

 For example, if a property is 1000 m2 and has a zoning of R20, it can be subdivided into a 2 lot subdivision.
 And properties with development potential have a greater chance of increasing in value over time.

 Ideally, you want the land to be rectangular because irregularly shaped land and long, narrow lots cause restrictions on the design of your house and landscaping.
 While these restrictions can be overcome at a cost, they add extra cost.
 And irregularly shaped land often creates areas of unusable dead space that you don’t want to be paying for.

 Privacy is often affected in undulating suburbs where houses overlook each other and from the presence of high-rise developments.